 Like to take life at a faster pace?
 Have some fun out in the bay and hire jet skis from Jet Ski Safaris, located in Poole Harbour, near Sandbanks.
 Choose from a two-hour experience to the ‘ultimate day on the water’ which also includes jetpack experience with sister company Aquatic Jet Packs!

-Delve into Dorset’s past with a trip to some of these historic local attractions and discover lost villages, ancient castles, the Jurassic heritage and so much more.
+Delve into the past with a trip to some of these historic local attractions in Dorset and discover lost villages, ancient castles, the Jurassic heritage and so much more.

 Nestled between Kimmeridge Bay and Lulworth Cove, Tyneham is Dorset’s very own lost village.
 In 1943, it was commandeered by the War Office for training and the people who lived there were given only days to leave their homes.
 Today some of the original buildings remain, with information on the families who lived there.
 Combine with a 1-mile walk from the village to the remote Worbarrow Bay.